-- Caution and care of the telescope and filter is advised in assembly, use and dismantling at all times. - We recommend leaving the front cover on the telescope until the diagonal and eyepiece are installed, and the telescope is pointed at the Sun. - While observing, owners must take care and caution that all parts of the filter and telescope assembly are properly affixed and that no pieces have been opened, tampered with or removed. - Responsible owners will be prudent to inform guest or novice observers of the special nature of the telescope configuration so not to imply that telescopic observing of the sun is safe without proper filtration.
+- Caution and care of the telescope and filter is advised in assembly, use and dismantling at all times. - Telescope owners must use caution when affixing the filter to the telescope never to point any telescope at the sun without the solar filter safely installed first. - While observing, owners must take care and caution that all parts of the filter and telescope assembly are properly affixed and that no pieces have been opened, tampered with or removed. - Owners must also use caution when the telescope is being assembled and dismantled to assure the telescope is never pointing at the sun without the solar filter properly installed. - Responsible owners will be prudent to inform guest or novice observers of the special nature of the telescope configuration so not to imply that telescopic observing of the sun is safe without proper filtration.